-• A brief description of the purpose to your email on the subject line.
-For example: homework question, link is not working, etc.

-• Please state your whole name and the course name and section to start the message.
-Write complete sentences, don't use text and chat abbreviations (I know most of them but not all :).
+- A brief description of the purpose to your email on the subject line.
+For example: homework question, link is not working, etc. - Please state your whole name and the course name and section to start the message.
+Write complete sentences, don't use text and chat abbreviations (I know most of them but not all:).
 If you are referring to a specific question in your homework give me the title of the question (just the number does not work).
 Additionally, you are welcome to include a screenshot of the problem itself.

-You need to use your MCC e-mail account when contacting me.
-Please do not attach files or email assignments without prior authorization.
+You must use the MCC email address whenever you email me.
+I will not answer or reply to any other email.
+Please do not attach files or e-mail assignments without prior authorization.
 Also, please do not put me on your e-mail lists for inspirational, funny, or chain e-mails.
 E-mails should be confined to class-related issues.

 If you need to speak with me on the phone, call to my office number listed above.
 Keep in mind I am teaching other chemistry course on campus so I won't be in my office all the time.
 Thus, if I don't answer, please leave a message with your name, the class you are taking (specifically what section), and a phone number and I will return your call during my next scheduled office time.